 The Moravian-Silesian Innovation Centre was created in July 2017.
 It is the successor organization to Ostrava's Science and Technology Park, which was set up in 2003.
 MSIC's shareholders include the Moravian-Silesian Region, the City of Ostrava, and three regional universities (the VŠB-Technical University of Ostrava, the University of Ostrava, and the Silesian University in Opava).
 The company is tasked with coordinating the Regional Innovation Strategy.
-Its core activities include managing strategic projects which support enterprise, introduce new technologies, attract talented people to the Region, create high-value jobs, and spearhead activities helping to change the public perception and image of the Region.
-MSIC also provides bespoke services for SME owners (including start-ups) and coordinates cooperation in technology transfer and the development of shared experimental laboratory facilities.
+Its core activities include managing strategic projects which support enterprise, introduce new technologies, attract talented people to the Region, digitalization in SMEs and the promotion of the circular economy concept, create high-value jobs, and spearhead activities helping to change the public perception and image of the Region.
+MSIC also provides bespoke services for SME owners (including start-ups) and coordinates cooperation in technology transfer and the development of shared experimental laboratory facilities and also the administration and development of the T-Park (including the development of services at shared experimental laboratories).